-Look underneath the “Add to Cart” button on the shirt sale page to find out when your shirt will ship.
-If you have already purchased a shirt, the arrival date will be in your order confirmation email.
+Look underneath the “Add to Cart” button on the Bonfire sale page to find out when your shirt will ship.
+If you have already purchased some swag, the arrival date will be in your order confirmation email.

 Why is the shipping date a few weeks away?

 Shirts are printed in bulk in order to keep costs down.